DaveNSY/HuffmanLab/README.md

 # HuffmanLab
 The Huffman program allows a user to compress a desired file by first reading form the text-file they wish to compress, then encoding each letter in order to produce a file that is a compressed version of the file that was read in.

-# Storage Class was coded by my professor, otherwise all code was done by me
+Note: Storage Class was coded by my professor, otherwise all code was done by me

+# How to use

 In order to use the Huffman program, all you need is to type in a pre-existing text file as an input.
 There isn't a need to have an empty pre-existing file for the output, as the program can make one on the fly.